Dermot Desmond: Esat Digifone

 Desmond was an investor in Esat Digifone through his International Investment Underwriters (IIU) vehicle, ultimately owning 20% of the company.
 It was reported that he made up to £100 million in profit after selling his stake in Esat.

 Football

-Desmond is the largest individual shareholder of the Scottish Premiership football club Celtic F.C.
+Desmond is the largest individual shareholder of the Scottish Premiership football club Celtic.
 Desmond previously held a stake in Manchester United.
-He sold out to Malcolm Glazer in 2005.
+He sold the stake to Malcolm Glazer in 2005.

-In 2019 Desmond purchased a 25% stake in League of Ireland club Shamrock Rovers.
+In October 2019, Desmond purchased a 25% stake in League of Ireland club Shamrock Rovers.

-Horse Racing
+Horse racing

 Desmond's racehorse Commanche Court won the Triumph Hurdle (1997), the Irish Grand National (2000), the Punchestown Gold Cup (2000), the Lismullen Hurdle (1998), the Christmas Hurdle (1998) and the Spring Juvenile Hurdle (1997).

 Business holdings

 Desmond's past and present business interests and investment holdings include;